October 08, 2021

 If you're looking for promising startup investment opportunities, you came to the right place.
 Coresignal offers always fresh and accurate high-quality data on people and companies alike.
 If you have experience with characteristics that define a founder that is more likely to develop a successful startup or company parameters that tend to show more signs of success in the long run, you can find those startups in our databases.
-Download the free data sample below and see a brief excerpt of our offering.

 Growth capital, also known as expansion capital, is just that – funds for a relatively mature company to expand.
 Companies come to private equity investors for growth capital when they have already been in business for some time and now see an opportunity to go bigger or restructure for future benefits.